-As shown in \figref{fig:qs_eflux}(b), the input energy fluxes are a composition of the high and low frequency components that are supposed to represent the wave and braiding contributions, respectively. \citet{Rempel:2017} analyzed the contribution to the Poynting flux into the corona by dynamics on different time scales and showed that on one hand, the Poynting flux distributes smoothly over a wide range of time scales and there is no hard separation between the contributions from waves and braiding.
-One the other hand, the energy flux into the corona above 4.8\,Mm (similar height to the coronal base defined in this study) is mainly generated by the velocity and magnetic field on time scales larger than 10 minutes (to be compared with the Alfv\'en time scale of 2.5 minutes), which clearly suggests that the energy flux is dominated by slow braiding of the magnetic field.
+As shown in \figref{fig:qs_eflux}(c), the input energy fluxes are a composition of a relatively steady background and a fast varying fluctuation component that are supposed to represent the braiding and wave contributions, respectively. \citet{Rempel:2017} analyzed the contribution to the Poynting flux into the corona by dynamics on different time scales and showed that the Poynting flux distributes smoothly over a wide range of time scales and that there is no hard separation between the contributions from waves and braiding.
+Furthermore, the energy flux into the corona above 4.8\,Mm (similar height to the coronal base defined in this study) is mainly generated by the velocity and magnetic field on time scales larger than 10 minutes (to be compared with the Alfv\'en time scale of 2.5 minutes), which clearly suggests that the energy flux is dominated by slow braiding of the magnetic field.

 In addition to direct energy deposition in the corona, heating events deep down in the lower atmosphere can also generate upflows of heated plasma that feed into the corona \citep[e.g.,][]{DePontieu+al:2011,Samanta+al:2019}.
-The jets and surges shown in \figref{fig:qs_multi} indeed carry plasma of coronal temperatures and their contribution can be measured as enhanced upward enthalpy flux.
-However, the downward directed average enthalpy flux at the coronal base demonstrates that upflows of heated plasma associated with these jets and surges is not a primary source of hot plasma in the corona (at least in this simulation).
+The jets and surges shown in \figref{fig:qs_multi} indeed carry plasma of coronal temperatures, and their contribution can be measured as enhanced upward enthalpy flux.
+However, the downward directed average enthalpy flux at the coronal base demonstrates that upflows of heated plasma associated with these jets and surges are not a net source of hot plasma in the corona (at least not in this simulation).
 The same assessment is also applicable to coronal bright points and campfire-like events.
-These heating episodes generally occur at lower heights \citep[see also][]{ChenYajie+al:2021} and can indeed heat local plasma, however, do not significantly impact the large scale corona above.
-The dominating energy deposition is the dissipation of the Poynting flux in extensive the corona.
+These heating episodes generally occur at lower heights \citep[see also][]{ChenYajie+al:2021} and can indeed heat local plasma.
+However, they do not significantly impact the large-scale corona above.
+The dominating energy deposition is the dissipation of the Poynting flux in the extensive corona.